 -

-Dinosaur – tracing lines and coloring
+Number 3 for tracing and coloring